kkitsara/Udacity_DataScientistProject_SeattleAirBNB/README.md

 with the removal of the model of 2 columns that seems to had extremely high importance (edge) and indeed the removal seems to benefit the model.
 Then we removed some more columns based on very low importance.

-At the end the final model includes 133 predictors with r square ~0.62.
+At the end the final model includes 133 variable with r square ~0.62.

 Question 3 Result: It seems that the most important factors tha affect the price are the property type, the neighbourhood and the room type.

+DataScientistProject_Seattle_Functions.py
+In the code there are contained 2 functions that are used in the Jupyter notebook.
+The 2 functions are:
+find_optimal_lm_mod : Runs multipled tests of the X and y datasets and calculates different results in order to find the optimum linear model composition

+coef_weights : Exports and depicts the coefficients of the linear model in order to undertand the importance of each variable.